 With her exotic swamps and bayous, imposing plantation locations and unrivaled cityscapes, Hollywood has been casting Louisiana as a leading lady for over a century.
+And 2019 is the best time to visit with the 30th anniversary of Steel Magnolias and the 50th anniversary of Easy Rider celebrations.

 Louisiana has long been a frontrunner in the film industry.
 New Orleans opened the first indoor seated theater in 1896 and when Tarzan of the Apes appeared on film (1918), Morgan City served as the jungle.
 The movie premiered at the Broadway Theatre in New York and became an instant box office hit.
 It was one of the first six films to earn over $1,000,000, a significant amount in 1918.